ALTA Sensor Firmware Over-the-Air (FOTA) Updates

 - Bug fixes

-Note: As a result of the potential for a failed update (however rare), firmware updates should only be performed on sensors which are not presently in mission-critical operations.
+As a result of the potential for a failed update (however rare), firmware updates should only be performed on sensors that are not presently in mission-critical operations.

 Requirements to Support FOTA Updates